 Early Origins of the Bechinrege family

 The surname Bechinrege was first found in Lanarkshire, and Ayrshire where they held a family seat from very ancient times.
 In 1454, two records were found of the family: the yard of John of Bracanyyggis in Glasgow; and Johannes Brakanryg was sergeant of the upper baronie of Renffrew.
 A few years later, Robart Brakenrig witnessed a letter of reversion in 1504.

-Important Dates for the Bechinrege family
+Early History of the Bechinrege family